-Fieldwork: 24 hours over the two years is mandatory to meet NESA requirements.
+Fieldwork: 24 hours over the two years ismandatory to meet NESA requirements.

-External assessment takes the form of the HSC examination of 3 hours duration.
-Internal assessment in both the Year 11 and HSC course comprises of a formal examination and range of tasks, such as reports, research assignments and tests.
+External assessment is the HSC examination of 3 hours.

+Internal assessment in both the Year 11 and HSC course comprises of a formal examination and a range of tasks, such as reports, research assignments and tests.

 Fieldwork is an integral component of this course.
-To meet course requirements, there are approximately four excursions over the two year course which needs to be paid for:
+To meet course requirements, there will be a resource fee of \$50 allocated and as fieldwork opportunities arise throughout the course, additional costs may be incurred.